NKI-AI/direct/paper.md

 # Functionality

 `DIRECT` allows for easy experimentation.
-The user can define a configuration file with the `.yaml` extension
+The user can define a configuration file with the `.yaml` extension in which all the training, validation, inference, model, and dataset parameters are specified.

 # Baselines Stored